Latest posts by Jaycee De Guzman (see all)

 I know there are many distractions, especially if you’re going to digest the opinion and insight of other people from social media.
 If their insight and opinion differ from what we have, it’s okay.
 Why?
-Because the Stock Signals has its own principle of investing.
+Because the Stock Signals Philippines has its own principle of investing.

-- when rating is set to HOLD
+- when my personal rating is set to HOLD

-- when rating is set to SELL
+- when my personal rating is set to SELL

-- when price decline is caused by a transition from good to bad business management and the lack of sound plans to pump earnings up
+- when the price decline is caused by a transition from good to bad business management and the lack of sound plans to pump earnings up

-PSEi has a negative year-to-date gains.
+PSEi has a negative year-to-date gain.
 Perhaps, we already know that PSEi is composed of 30 biggest publicly-listed companies in the Philippines put together in one basket.
 Having a YTD loss does not make them spoiled eggs, however.

 It’s the election year next year in the Philippines and in the US.
 It looks like waves won’t calm down until after the election period.
 I have a hunch that the Federal Reserve’s wishy-washy stance on raising interest rates has something to do with politics.